koji-kojiro/cl-repl/README.md

 Some useful magic commands are available.
 All magic commands have name prefixed "%".

-### %edit (for SBCL only)
+### %edit [file] (for SBCL only)
 Start editing the code with the text editor specified by the environment variable `EDITOR`.
-Currently, supported only for SBCL.
+When [file] is not given, a temporary file will be created.
+Currently, supported for SBCL only.

 We tested below editors.
 - emacs (recommended)